microsoft/pai/manual/cluster-user/advanced-jobs.md

 ### Environmental Variables and Port Reservation

-In a distributed, one task might communicate with others.
+In a distributed job, one task might communicate with others (When we say task, we mean a single instance of a task role).
 So a task need to be aware of other tasks' runtime information such as IP, port, etc. The system exposes such runtime information as environment variables to each task's Docker container.
-For mutual communication, user can write code in the container to access those runtime environment variables.
+For mutual communication, users can write code in the container to access those runtime environment variables.

 Below we show a complete list of environment variables accessible in a Docker container: